laosuaidami/learngit/readme.txt

 write a readme.txt
 git is a free software
-git is a version contorl system
+git is a version contorl system haha conflict learn